rhancockn/autovps/siemens_auto_voxel/doc/README.md

 ### On the iMac in the console room

+- Login: EGI
+- Password: geodesic

 #### Find the scan in NiDB

+Open NiDB in the browser ([http://psypacs.psy.uconn.edu/nidb/index.php](http://psypacs.psy.uconn.edu/nidb/index.php)).
+Your new scan will appear on the home page in the 'New Imaging Studies' section once it has been archived.
+Refresh the page until you see the study appear.

 You need three identifiers from NiDB:

 1. The `Subject UID`
-2. The session number
+2. The `Study #`
 3. The series number of the T1 you want to use for alignment

 First, wait for the new data to appear on the main NiDB page.
-When the data you have just acquired appears, click on the corrsponding `Study #`.
+When the data you have just acquired appears, click on the corresponding `Study #`.
 ![](figs/NiDB_main.png)

 You'll be taken to the study page.
 Note the `Subject UID` (which does not end in a number), and `Study number`.

 ![](figs/NiDB_study.png)

 Further down, locate the series number of the T1 you want to use.
-Some T1 acquistions will generate two seemingly identical series (as shown below).
+Some T1 acquisitions will generate two seemingly identical series (as shown below).
 In this case, the later series number is a good choice.

 ![](figs/NiDB_series.png)

 #### Run the script

-Open Terminal and type `remote_auto_voxel.sh SubjectUID StudyNumber Series TD`, where
+Open Terminal and type `remote_auto_voxel.sh SubjectUID StudyNumber Series StudyName`, where

 - `SubjectUID`, `StudyNumber`, `Series` are taken from NiDB as above
+- **Note that `SubjectUID` ends in a letter, not a number.**
+- `StudyName` is the identifier you have been provided.

 #### Wait